-Sangiovese: Blood of Jupiter (Vinoutlet talk, Florence, October 2013).
+Sangiovese: Blood of Jupiter (Vinoutlet lecture, Florence, October 2013).

-The Private Life of a Masterpiece, ‘The Battle of San Romano’ (consultant and interview, BBC2 television 2005, BBC USA television, 2008).
+The Private Life of a Masterpiece, ‘The Battle of San Romano’ (consultant and interview, BBC2 Television Documentary 2005, BBC USA television, 2008, RAI5 Italy, November 2015).

-San Romano, the Art of War (lecture, IAAConference, Art and Arms.
-Florence, City of the Medici, 2003).
+San Romano, the Art of War (IAAConference Lecture, Art and Arms.
+Florence, City of the Medici, Florence, 1st June 2003).